 Reforging: Reforge to hit cap first (15% / 5100), then reforge to Mastery.
 Reforge from Hit over cap, then Crit first.

-Gems: Use Brilliant gems in Red sockets, Veiled in Blue Sockets and Artful in Yellow sockets.
+Gems: Use Artful gems in Red sockets, Sensei’s in Blue Sockets and Fractured in Yellow sockets.

 Meta Gem: Burning meta gem, whichever you can afford.

 Note on Expertise: Expertise counts toward the Hit Cap, so if you can’t reforge to Hit, you can still reforge to Expertise.